There are three kids phonics activities on this page:

 Reading and writing use the sounds not the names of the alphabetical letters.
 This is super for preschool and kindergarten phonics and shows the main sounds for the letters.

-Go quickly here.
-Do not make it seem as if there are no other sounds.
+Be careful not make it seem as if there are no other sounds.
 If you want a short cut in learning to write and read go quickly to the second video.
 This has the sounds that Dr. Orton, Romalda Spalding, and Wanda Sanseri recommend.

 This first video teaches the phonic sounds not the alphabet names.